opekope2/OptiGUI/docs/JSON.md

     OptiGUI ships with an inspector.
     Press `F12` (default key binding) while a GUI screen is open, and OptiGUI will generate and copy a JSON resource to your clipboard.

+## File location

+Each file in a resource pack must only contain characters `a-z 0-9 _`.
+All lowercase, no whitespace.
+Otherwise, the game will not recognize it.

+> Each file name must match the regular expression `^[a-z0-9_]+$`

+OptiGUI loads `.json` files from a resource pack's `assets/<namespace>/optigui/gui` folder, including its subfolders in any depth.
+The namespace can be anything as long as it's valid, not just `optigui`.

 ## File structure

 OptiGUI 3 adds support for a new, [JSON](https://json.org)-based resource format, with the following deviations allowed from the JSON standard (see [GSON code](https://github.com/google/gson/blob/gson-parent-2.10.1/gson/src/main/java/com/google/gson/stream/JsonReader.java#L300-L331) for the full list):